dingziao/cs59/README.md

 > ⚠️ First-time load is very slow.
 > After first-time load responses take ~10s because this hosted demo is using Elm + Webllm.
-> This is not the speed of the full implementation!
+> This is not the speed of my full implementation!

 ## Back-end: